kajott/TrackMeister/README.md

 Options can also be specified on the command line, in the syntax "`+key=value`" or "`+key:value`".
 No extra spaces are allowed around the value.
 Command-line options take precedence over all configuration files.

+## FAQ

+**Q:** TrackMeister quits with an OpenGL error message or runs extremely slowly on Windows.
+What can I do? <br>
+**A:** This is most likely due to an improperly installed graphics driver.
+Windows Update automatically installs drivers, but those are often incomplete and sometimes lack OpenGL support.
+Please install the proper driver from [AMD](https://www.amd.com/en/support/download/drivers.html), [Intel](https://www.intel.com/content/www/us/en/support/detect.html) or [NVidia](https://www.nvidia.com/en-us/drivers/), depending on your hardware.

+**Q:** Can I run TrackMeister on a Raspberry Pi? <br>
+**A:** Turns out, you can!
+You will need a Raspberry Pi 4 or 5 and some magical incantations to run it, but it's possible.
+You need to paste the following line in a terminal: <br>
+`    export MESA_GL_VERSION_OVERRIDE=3.3 MESA_GLSL_VERSION_OVERRIDE=330`
+<br> and then run TrackMeister from there (e.g. `./tm`).

+**Q:** OK, so what do I need to do to host a demoparty competition with TrackMeister? <br>
+**A:** The most basic flow is as follows:
+- Put `tm.exe` and the contestant's module files into a directory.
+- Create a `tm.ini` file with general options in the `[TM]` section.
+The chapter above has a nice example to get started with.
+- Listen through the files (simply double-clicking `tm.exe` should suffice).
+Make mental or written notes about the play order as you want to have it in the compo.
+- Rename the module files by prepending exactly two digits with the running order number, followed by a space, underscore or dash.
+For example, if you want to play `pt.mod` at position 8 in the compo, it becomes `08_pt.mod`, `08 pt.mod` or `08-pt.mod`.
+- Listen to the tracks again and set track-specific options in `tm.ini`.
+For each track you want to set special options for, you create a new section based on the running order, e.g. `[08*]` for the options of the file in the aforementioned example. <br> Typical per-track options are:
+  - If the track shall loop, set `loop = true`.
+If you also set `fade out after loop = true`, the track will also fade out at this point.
+  - If the track shall fade out at some position, set `fade out at =` to the number of seconds after which fading shall start (e.g. `fade out at = 123` fades out after 123 seconds, i.e. 2 minutes and 3 seconds).
+  - If the track shall be played in mono, set `stereo separation = 0`.
+  - If the track shall be played with some volume ramping, set `volume ramping = 10`; if it shall not use ramping, set `volume ramping = 0`.
+  - You can also override the track's title/artist metadata by setting it manually, e.g. `title = Professional Tracker` and `artist = H0ffman feat.
+Daytripper`.
+  - If the instrument/sample texts in the sidebar are utterly uninteresting, you can hide the sidebar completely with `meta enabled = false`.
+  - In general, you can override almost every option that TrackMeister has!
+Custom colors per entry?
+No problem.
+Or even an image?
+Sure.
+Have a look into `tm_default.ini` for a list of all possible settings.
+  - When tuning per-track options, it can be useful to put TrackMeister into windowed mode if it was running fullscreen (**F11**), have an editor with `tm.ini` open and use the **F5** key to re-load the configuration and re-start the currently playing track.
+  - Do **not** set a per-track `gain` (volume) yet; we're going to use TrackMeister's assistance for that!
+- When done with the per-track configuration, navigate to track 1 and press **Ctrl**+**Shift**+**L**.
+This will start loudness measurement of the entire playlist.
+After restarting TrackMeister, the tracks should play a bit quieter on average, but without loudness jumps between tracks.
+  - If you really want to fine-tune the volume for each track, this is the time.
+Use the `gain =` option with the desired adjustment in decibels.
+- For the compo itself, make sure that the options `autoplay = false` is set, and that `auto advance` is *not* set (or set to `false` too).
+- During the compo:
+  - Show the first entry's slide on the bigscreen.
+In the meantime, run `tm.exe`; it should start with entry #1 loaded, but in paused state.
+  - Switch the bigscreen over to the TrackMeister computer and press **Space** to start playback.
+  - After the track is finished, switch over to the bigscreen again.
+  - While switching the bigscreen from entry #1's slide to entry #2, also press **PageDown** on TrackMeister to cue the next track.
+  - Switch the bigscreen over to the TrackMeister computer and press **Space** to start playback.
+  - Rinse and repeat.

 ## Building

 - prerequisites: